 As we cover both Halton and Peel Regions, our meeting locations alternate between Oakville and Brampton.
 Everyone is welcome to join us for the wide range of topics that are discussed between January-April and September-November, and our Annual Genealogy Roadshow held in May.
 Our meetings run from 2:00 p.m. – 4:00 p.m.
-Meetings are free and open to the public.
+Meetings are free, virtual and open to the public.

 Genealogy Happenings in Halton-Peel